wp-plugins/blunt-cache/readme.txt

 Capture and cache any object.
 Run a WP_query and cache the results.
 Store any variable that is time consuming to generate.

 Most object caching scripts I've seen that override [WP_Object_Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache) are all or nothing, or require you to define what not to cache, I think.
-Seriously, I just find them just a PITA to use.
-I don't wany to do complex configurations to do something that should be really simple.
+Seriously, I just find them a PITA to use.
+I don't want to do complex configurations to do something that should be really simple.
 This plugin will let you pick and choose what to cache persistantly without the hassle. *Although this means that we can't cache the main query, so it has its downside.*

 = WP Transients API =